Equality, diversity and inclusion networks

 - organising awareness events for volunteer and staff teams

-All the networks have a chair and co-chair who manage the activities of the networks.
+All the networks have a Chair or Lead who manage the activities of the networks.
 On Victim Support’s intranet, the networks have dedicated pages with a range of information to engage, inform and share, such as blogs, discussion boards, awareness and learning and videos.
-They also:

 All networks also have ‘allies’ who support network activities.
-These are members of staff or volunteers who would like to know more about BAME/LGBT/DMH issues but are not from the specific group the network addresses.
+These are members of staff or volunteers who would like to know more about the identities and experiences of those within each of the networks but are not from the specific group the network represents.
 Allies can support any network by supporting network activities and development and can sign up to receive the same communications as ‘members’.

-Lucy Hastings, our Director of Engagement and Enterprise, who is also the EDI lead on the senior management team, says: “The three EDI networks are extremely important; they help share best practice and each carry out valuable additional work to support their equality/protected group.
+Carolyn Woolley, Assistant Director, People says, “The five EDI networks are extremely important; they help share best practice and each carry out valuable additional work to support their communities.
 Members are consulted on the drafting of the EDI strategy and relevant policies, and are encouraged to produce action plans that support the EDI strategy and help to embed the objectives to benefit their members and Victim Support as a whole.
 They help to raise the profile of the issues affecting their members, which in turn will help to ensure Victim Support’s services are accessible to all sections of our communities.”